EMTIAZ-RUET/bangladeshi-bangla-tts-finetuning/05-Optimization/04-batching-padding/Batching_Padding_Process.md

 ---

 ## Conclusion
-Batching and padding are fundamental techniques for processing variable-length sequences efficiently.
+Batching and padding are fundamental techniques for processing variable-length sequences efficiently in the VITS TTS model.
 By following the steps outlined in this document, you can optimize your data pipeline and improve the performance of your machine learning models.